atosti/java-testing/README.md

 3. File Structure of a project with tests
    * Keep tests separate from the real source code.
 However, create the internal structure for your tests should mirror your project.

-      `src/main/java/… - Contains your project`
+      ```java
+      src/main/java/…    //Contains your project

-      `src/test/java/… - Contains the tests for your project`
+      src/test/java/…    //Contains the tests for your project
+      ```

    * Although the tests are in a separate folder, put them in the same **_package_** as your source.
 This gives your tests the permissions required to perform [reflection](https://docs.oracle.com/javase/tutorial/reflect/), allowing for testing of private methods (should you choose to do so).